MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 maps to HTTP response code, where `2xx` indicates _Success_ and `4xx` or `5xx`
 indicate _Failure_.

-Depending on the `resultFormat` attribute,
+Depending on the `resultFormat` attribute, Seller/Server will provide a link to the generated data (`resultFormat=attachment`), or include actual values inside the response body (`resultFormat=payload`).

 Section `reportContent` of the Performance Report response allows for the introduction of service-specific results of performance